Do Go On - 334 - Pan Am Flight 73

 They're doing that to stop everyone on the plane

-from being flown somewhere dangerous.
+from being flown somewhere dangerous or whatever.

 Exactly right.